Tumut and Kunama railway lines: History

 Initially, three return mixed goods trains operated on Tuesday, Thursday, and Saturday.
-The journey time was almost 5 hours when boarding in Cootamundra at 7:00am and arriving in Tumut at 11:55am (15 hours travel time if boarding in Sydney).
-The return journey was also almost 5 hours leaving Tumut at 2:25pm and arriving in Cootamundra at 7:20pm.
+The journey time was almost five hours when boarding in Cootamundra at 7:00am and arriving in Tumut at 11:55am (15 hours travel time if boarding in Sydney).
+The return journey was also almost five hours leaving Tumut at 2:25pm and arriving in Cootamundra at 7:20pm.

-The Gilmore to Batlow Railway Act, 1919, allocated £110,000 ($8,926,014 in 2020), for the construction of 21 miles 75 chains (35.3km) starting 21 chains (422m) on the Sydney-side of Gilmore Station, to Batlow.
+The Gilmore to Batlow Railway Act, 1919, allocated £110,000 ($8,926,014 in 2020), for the construction of 21 mi 75 chain starting 21 chains (422 m; 1,396 ft) on the Sydney-side of Gilmore Station, to Batlow.

 The branch to Batlow was officially opened 22 March 1923 (however, revenue traffic was running prior to this date), and the extension to Kunama was opened 17 December 1923.
 Services connected with the Tumut-Cootamundra service at Gilmore on Mondays, Wednesdays, and Fridays.
 The service would take two hours departing from Gilmore at 11:40am and arrive in Batlow at 1:45pm.
 The return journey would be Tuesdays, Thursdays, and Saturdays departing Batlow at 11.10am and arriving in Gilmore at 1:16pm.

 The steep Kunama line was mainly used for fruit haulage from the orchards surrounding Batlow with no dedicated passenger service provided.
 However, passengers were permitted to travel in the brake van on the shunting service to Kunama.
 The line beyond Batlow was formally closed in 1961 and the line has been lifted.
 Services to Batlow were suspended in 1983.

 The Tumut line was suspended after flooding in 1984, and part of the alignment has been destroyed by Hume Highway upgrading works.
 The substantial Gundagai railway station was restored in the 1990s, and is the longest timber railway station in New South Wales.

 Clarrie Chippindale served as station master at Tumut from 1966 to 1979.

 The Tumut railway station was used as a model railway display of the Tumut branch line but is now closed.